University of Florida Homepage (opens in new tab)

 In the Fall, the annual Food & Talk event features dinner and philosophical discussion in an informal setting.
 The general format is this: after dinner, two of the philosophy faculty start things off by responding to a given question or topic of broad philosophical interest.
 Discussion ensues.

-Led by Dr. Robert Beddor and Dr. Gene Witmer
+Led by Dr. Cameron Buckner and Dr. Max Robitzsch

 History of Food & Talk